GIF (Generic tunnel InterFace)¶

-The address used by the firewall inside the tunnel to reach the other end.
+The address used by the firewall inside the tunnel to reach the far side.
 Traffic destined for the other end of the tunnel must use this address as a gateway for routing purposes.
 For example, when tunneling IPv6-in-IPv4 via Hurricane Electric, they refer to this as the Server IPv6 Address.

 - GIF Tunnel Subnet

 The subnet mask or prefix length for the interface address.
-In this example it would be
+Typically

 - ECN Friendly Behavior

 The ECN friendly behavior option controls whether or not the Explicit Congestion Notification (ECN)-friendly practice of copying the TOS bit into/out of the tunnel traffic is performed by the firewall.
 By default the firewall clears the TOS bit on the packets or sets it to

 0, depending on the direction of the traffic.
 With this option set, the bit is copied as needed between the inner and outer packets to be more friendly with intermediate routers that can perform traffic shaping.
 This behavior breaks RFC 2893 so it must only be used when both peers agree to enable the option.

 - Outer Source Filtering

 When set, the firewall will not automatic filter based on the outer GIF source.
 This is normally desirable as it ensures a match with the configured remote peer, which is more secure.
 When disabled, martian and inbound filtering is not performed which allows asymmetric routing of the outer traffic.
 This is less secure, but some GIF peers may source traffic in this manner.

 A short description of this GIF tunnel for documentation purposes.